StarKRE22/Atomic/Docs/Events/Subscriptions/Manual.md

-# 🧩 Atomic.Events.Subscriptions
+# 🧩 Event Subscriptions

-The **Atomic.Events.Subscriptions** namespace provides disposable subscription handles returned by event buses.
+The **Event Subscriptions** provides disposable subscription handles returned by event buses.
 A subscription captures the bus, event key, and delegate so that unsubscribing is as simple as calling `Dispose()`.

 ---